wilsonmar/wilsonmar.github.io/_posts/2020-05-09-github-actions.md

    * macos-latest or macos-10.15
    <br /><br />

+   The above specify the <strong>Runner</strong> within a GitHub hosted environment or a self-hosted environment.

+   Ubuntu contains Docker.

+   Alternately,

    `runs-on: ${{ matrix.os }}` refers to the "os" alternatives in the strategy section.

-   These specifiy the <strong>Runner</strong> within a GitHub hosted environment or a self-hosted environment.

    <a name="JobMatrix"></a>